The hum of the engines was giving Garrus a hell of a headache.

 Before he could think himself out of it, he reached for her face and mimicked her actions: put his hand on her cheek, letting two talons brush against her skin, and seeking admittance into her mouth with the third.
 For a moment he wasn’t sure she’d let him in, and he braced himself for terrible embarrassment, but his fears were unfounded.

-To be fair, it wasn’t entirely unexpected.
+To be fair, it wasn’t entirely new.
 There had been little, subtle signs from the moment they’d met on Omega.
 The way her gaze would linger on him when she thought he wasn’t looking, the way they only touched by accident, while she never hesitated to pat, shake, and even hug other crewmembers.
 The way he started noticing all of this, and more, her scent, her warmth, the way he relished her proximity and sought it in secret.
 Until this strange evening, though, it had all been in the realm of unspecified potentialities, friendly flirting, teasing, occasional (and innocent) daydreaming.
-However, even as utterly unprepared for this sudden development as he was, he found he was more than willing to take the game to the next level.
+However, even as utterly unprepared for this sudden development as he was, he found he was more than willing to take the game to a new level.

 He let the pad of his finger slide across her wide molars, and his talon traced along her tongue.
 Everything about her was soft and welcoming and the slick warmth was melting him from the inside.
 When he passed her little canines and reached the flat front teeth, she closed her lips around his finger and sucked on it.
 He could feel her tongue testing the tip of his talon, and then it started circling his finger.
 She pulled, and pushed, in miniscule motions, barely perceptible yet with a definite rhythm, and it caused him to imagine other things being so enveloped by those plump, lush lips.
 He tried to fight the imagery but it was irresistible.
 Turians had few customs, sexual or otherwise, that involved lips, though many relied on the tongue.
-Suddenly her lips occupied all his attention, the fleshy, juicy folds, glistening and inviting.
+Suddenly her lips occupied all his attention.
+The fleshy, juicy folds, glistening and inviting.
 To kiss them!
 That was what he wanted, even though he only had a very vague idea of how it would feel and what it would mean.

 She let go of his finger, though not before she licked it clean, talon and all, never breaking eye contact.